michaelrauh/brocade/design/notes.md

     - (tricky) - consider making the workers manage the bitsets as a cache
 3. Ortho representation
     - make the seed ortho more minimal
-    - ensure the seed ortho hash is unique (ideally tied to version number)
     - consider smaller data representations
     - consider splitting apart the counter from the ortho more thoroughly
     - consider exposing a proprty "jagged" and scheduling jagged orthos higher to avoid the "up" free move